The Still Small Voice

 The only reference to the still small voice comes from 1 kings 19:11,12.
-After Elijah’s victory over the prophets of Baal (1 Kings 18:20-40; 19:12), King Ahab’s wife, Jezebel, sought to kill Elijah.
+After Elijah’s victory over the prophets of Baal (1 Kings 18:20-40; 19:12), King Ahab’s wife, Jezebel, sought to kill Elijah for revenge.
 So, the prophet fled to the wilderness to escape her threats.
 The Lord comforted him and sent him to Horeb.
 There, God revealed Himself to His servant:

 “And, behold, the Lord passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before the Lord; but the Lord was not in the wind: and after the wind an earthquake; but the Lord was not in the earthquake: and after the earthquake a fire; but the Lord was not in the fire: and after the fire a still small voice” (1 Kings 19:11,12).